PxYu/Pretraining-CLIR/README.md

   <img src="https://github.com/PxYu/Pretraining-CLIR/blob/master/pics/task.png" width=80% height=80%>
 </p>

-Note that this is the PyTorch version of the implementation, which is largely based on the [XLM codebase](https://github.com/facebookresearch/XLM) by Facebook AI Research, and the Transformers library by HuggingFace.
+Note that this is the PyTorch version of the implementation, which is largely based on the [XLM codebase](https://github.com/facebookresearch/XLM) by Facebook AI Research, and the Transformers library (**v3.4.0 recommended**) by HuggingFace.
 Many thanks to them!
 There is also a [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) version, which might be available upon request.

 ## What is this work doing?

-Well, we observe that XLM and mBERT don't work well for multi-lingual **retrieval** tasks (ad-hoc retrieval, QA, etc.).
+Well, we observe that XLM and mBERT don't work well for multi-lingual **retrieval** tasks (ad-hoc retrieval, QA, etc).
 We propose to harvest the large amount of data from multi-lingual Wikipedia to strengthen Transformer-based models' ability to perform well on cross-lingual retrieval tasks.

-You can expect substantial improvement over mBERT and XLM on standard cross-lingual datasets, such as CLEF and MLQA.
+By first pretraining a multi-lingual language model on the supervision data with the QLM (query language modeling) and RR (relevance ranking) objectives, you can expect substantial improvement over mBERT and XLM on standard cross-lingual datasets, such as CLEF and MLQA.

 <p align="center">
   <img src="https://github.com/PxYu/Pretraining-CLIR/blob/master/pics/perf.png" width=50% height=50%>
 </p>

-Even you are not interested in cross-lingual retrieval, you might still find our work helpful because our model can significantly increase semantic alignment of long-sequence representations (sentence and document level).
+Even you are not interested in cross-lingual retrieval, you might still find our work helpful because our model can significantly increase semantic alignment of *long-sequence representations* (sentence and document level).

 <p align="center">
   <img src="https://github.com/PxYu/Pretraining-CLIR/blob/master/pics/xda-perf.png" width=30% height=30%>